 Determining the appropriate role of testing, including both antigen and antibody testing modalities.
 As test availability and capacity is still limited, deciding who and when to test is a vexing challenge.

 The role health information technology should play in automating and streamlining employee monitoring and documentation of symptoms, exposures, test results, underlying conditions and other factors.
 While many organizations are struggling to manage this today on spreadsheets, that approach does not scale for widespread return to work.

 The legal and ethical questions that accompany bringing employees safely back to work and managing individual illness or cluster outbreaks that may occur.

 Addressing the legitimate fears and concerns that employees have as they transition from staying at home or working remotely back to the traditional workplace.

 To help employers sift through all of this, we assembled a panel of occupational, employee health and legal experts from Fortune 100 organizations and health systems including Phillips 66, Emory Healthcare, GE, Massachusetts General Hospital and Krieg DeVault.
-Each panelist will share highlights of their RTW strategies and answer attendee questions.
+Each panelist shared highlights of their RTW strategies and answered attendee questions.